walkerke/census-r/07-spatial-analysis-census.md

    <td style="text-align:left;"> DP05_0071P </td>
    <td style="text-align:right;"> 9.3 </td>
    <td style="text-align:right;"> 4.8 </td>
-   <td style="text-align:left;"> MULTIPOLYGON (((700273.8 20... </td>
+   <td style="text-align:left;"> MULTIPOLYGON (((1741591 753... </td>
   </tr>
 </tbody>
 </table>

 The returned dataset covers Census tracts in the entirety of the state of Texas; however we only need to retain those tracts that fall within our four metropolitan areas of interest.
 We can accomplish this with a spatial join using `st_join()`.

-### Computing and visualizing the spatial join
+#### Computing and visualizing the spatial join

-In a call to `st_join()`, we request that a given spatial dataset `x`, for which geometry will be retained, gains attributes from a second spatial dataset `y` based on their spatial relationship.
+We know that in `st_join()`, we request that a given spatial dataset `x`, for which geometry will be retained, gains attributes from a second spatial dataset `y` based on their spatial relationship.
 This spatial relationship, as in the above examples, will be defined by a spatial predicate passed to the `join` parameter.
 The argument `suffix` defines the suffixes to be used for columns that share the same names, which will be important given that both datasets came from **tidycensus**.
 The argument `left = FALSE` requests an inner spatial join, returning only those tracts that fall within the four metropolitan areas.

 ```r